kelsey-ek/of7azure/GUIDE/Failover.md

 4) Create a Pod using the Persistent Volume.

-*The reason why I chose Deployment for creating replicated Pods is - updating the Deployment(in this case, OpenFrame) is more suitable than using Replication controller.(It only replicates the Pods, do not supports rolling-back and rolling-out for updating the application.)*
+*The reason why I chose Deployment for creating replicated Pods is - updating the Deployment(in this case, OpenFrame) is more suitable than using Replication Controller.(It only replicates the Pods, do not supports rolling-back and rolling-out for updating the application.)*

 - In this fail-over test case, replicas is set to one.